carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 - "Understand how taxonomic assignation works."
 keypoints:
 - "A database with previous gathered knowledge (genomes) is needed for taxonomic assignation."
-- "Kraken2 is a program for taxonomic assignation."
+- "Kraken is a program for taxonomic assignation."
 ---
 ## What is taxonomic assignation?

-Taxonomic assignation is the process of assigning an Operational Taxonomic Unit (OTUs, that is, groups of related individuals) to sequences, that can be a reads or contigs.
+Taxonomic assignation is the process of assigning an Operational Taxonomic Unit (OTUs, that is, groups of related individuals) to sequences, that can be reads or contigs.
 To assign an OTU to a sequence it is compared against a database, but this comparison can be done in different ways.
 The comparison database in this assignation process must be constructed using complete genomes.
 There are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies: